 You should be mindful of the noise you make and be considerate of others.
 Residences are places where students spend time on academic study.
 Your noise could be disturbing someone who is concentrating on a key assignment, taking part in online learning or who is trying to sleep.

 There will be times during the academic year (such as the exam period) when it is important that the rules around noise are obeyed at all times.
 This means that the quiet hours may be extended.
 The local Residential Life Team will communicate these quiet periods to residents.

-Returning to halls after a night out or playing games in the area immediately outside can also create disturbance.
+Returning to halls after a night out, being directly outside listening to music or playing games in the area immediately outside residential halls can also create disturbance.
 Please be considerate when returning to halls and keep outdoor activities confined to the playing fields or grassed areas away from residences.

 If you are being annoyed by noise, speak to the offender politely.
 If they do not respond positively you should raise the matter with the Residential Life Team who may take disciplinary action for excessive noise or disturbance.
 Noisy individuals or groups will not be tolerated and students who persistently make noise may be required to transfer rooms or even leave residences.